 a tattoo on a woman's wrist that says "love."

 Valentine’s Day is a made-up holiday to get people to buy shit so we can demonstrate we love each other.
 Hahahahaha.
 Yeah.
 No. The goal of life is to love people for who they are, where they are, as they are, each and every day.
 Since that doesn’t happen all that often, and it REALLY doesn’t happen for individuals who are trans*, I’d like to talk about why.
-It’s great that Facebook just gave folks some useful gender options (and three sets of pronouns), but there are still serious issues (including violence).
+It’s great that were to buy isotretinoin (and three sets of pronouns), but there are still serious issues (including violence).
 WHY IS THAT?
 What’s wrong with us as a culture that gender-nonconforming people freak us out?
 How dumb are we?
 Dumb.
 Why?

 Last year, I was stopped in my tracks by an editorial written by a longtime trans* activist.
 In the piece, the person made this statement: